xyluo25/grid2demand/README.md

 pip install grid2demand
 ```

-If you meet installation issues, please refer to the [user guide](https://github.com/asu-trans-ai-lab/grid2demand) for solutions.
+If you encounter installation issues, please refer to the [user guide](https://github.com/asu-trans-ai-lab/grid2demand) for solutions.

 ### **Simple Example**

-#### **Generate Demand with node.csv and poi.csv**
+#### **Generate demands with node.csv and poi.csv**

-1. Create zone from node.csv, this will generate grid cells (num_x_blocks, num_y_blocks, or x length and y length in km for each grid cell)
+1. Create zone from node.csv.
+Will generate grid cells (num_x_blocks, num_y_blocks, or x length and y length in km for each grid cell)
-2. Generate demands for between zones (utilize nodes and pois)
+2. Generate demands between zones

 ```python
 from __future__ import absolute_import